Discovering Spatial Correlations of Earth Observations for weather forecasting by using Graph Structure Learning: Introduction

 Graph neural networks (GNNs) have emerged as a powerful framework for representing unstructured and relational data in various scientific domains.
-In meteorological applications, GNNs have been used to model spatial dependencies among heterogeneously distributed ground-based observation stations \cite{Jeon_2022_solar,Jeon2024}.
-They have also been used for tasks such as NWP error correction \cite{Wu2024} and determining the impact of observations on the analysis state \cite{Jeon24MLST}.
-Furthermore, spatiotemporal GNNs (STGNNs) incorporate temporal dynamics, enabling sequence-to-sequence prediction of evolving physical systems \cite{Lam2023, Li2018}.
-However, most existing STGNN variants construct a pre-defined fixed graph structure shared across all time steps.
-This implicitly assumes a static observation topology.
-This assumption is particularly limiting for meteorological networks, where the coverage and sensor footprints of observation platforms, such as polar-orbiting or geostationary satellites, dynamically change over time.
-Consequently, it becomes challenging to use the original observations without any information loss when the observation configuration varies over time.
-Although some recent studies \cite{Wang_2025_stgnn,Wu_gwnet} have explored dynamic graph modeling based on spatial proximity between observations, most approaches still rely on heuristically defined static graphs.
+In meteorological applications, GNNs have been used to model spatial dependencies among heterogeneously distributed ground-based observation stations \cite{Jeon_2022_solar,Jeon2024}, to correct error in NWP systems \cite{Wu2024}, and to quantify the impact of observations on NWP grid points \cite{Jeon24MLST}.
+Spatiotemporal GNNs (STGNNs) further incorporate temporal dynamics, enabling sequence-to-sequence prediction of evolving physical systems \cite{Lam2023, Li2018}.
+However, most existing STGNN variants rely on a pre-defined static graph structure across all time steps, implicitly assuming a fixed observation topology.
+This assumption is particularly limiting in meteorological settings, where the coverage and sensor footprints of observation platforms, such as polar-orbiting or geostationary satellites, change dynamically over time.
+Consequently, it becomes difficult to exploit original observations without information loss when the observation configuration varies over time.
+Although some recent studies \cite{Wang_2025_stgnn,Wu_gwnet} have explored dynamic graph modeling based on spatial proximity between observations, most approaches still depend on heuristically defined graphs.
 Such static representations cannot capture the broad and dynamically changing influence radii characteristic of regions with high atmospheric variability, such as coastal or mountainous areas.
 As illustrated in Figure~\ref{fig:motiv_combined}, prediction errors in these regions are often significantly higher.
-Our empirical evaluation confirms that models relying on fixed adjacency matrices incur up to 30\% higher MAE in high‐variability regions compared to low‐variability regions, underscoring their inability to capture dynamic local interactions.
+Our empirical evaluation confirms that models relying on fixed adjacency matrices incur up to 30\% higher RMSE in high‐variability regions compared to low‐variability regions, underscoring their inability to capture dynamic local interactions.